 Preparatory Poses:

 - Urdhva Chaturanga Dandasana (Plank Pose).
-Strengthens the muscles of the arms, legs, back, and abdomen.
-Builds strength and endurance.
+This foundational pose strengthens the muscles of the arms, legs, back, and abdomen, building essential strength and endurance.

 - Adho Mukha Svanasana (Downward-Facing Dog).
-Helps strengthen the arms, shoulders, and back.
+Excellent for strengthening the arms, shoulders, and back.

 - Uttanasana (Standing Forward Bend).
-Stretches the back and hamstrings.
+Helps to stretch the back and hamstrings, improving overall flexibility.

 Step-by-Step Guide to Chaturanga Dandasana:

-- Start in Plank Pose.
-Place your palms under your shoulders, with fingers spread wide and pressed firmly into the mat.
+- Begin in Plank Pose.
+Position your palms directly under your shoulders, spreading your fingers wide and pressing them firmly into your mat.
 Your body should form a straight line from the crown of your head to your heels.
-Your core muscles (abdomen, back) are active and engaged.
+Keep your core muscles (abdomen and back) active and engaged.

-- Inhale, and on your exhale, shift your torso forward so that your shoulders move slightly past your wrists.
+- On an inhale, shift your torso slightly forward, allowing your shoulders to move just past your wrists.
 Your heels will also shift forward.

 - Lower your body until your shoulders are parallel to the floor.

-- Your gaze is directed slightly forward and down, with your neck as a natural extension of your spine.
-Your body weight is distributed between your palms and the balls of your feet.
+- Your gaze should be directed slightly forward and down, keeping your neck as a natural extension of your spine.
+Distribute your body weight evenly between your palms and the balls of your feet.

 - Breathe evenly and calmly.
-Hold the pose for a few breaths or as long as you can comfortably maintain proper form.
+Hold the pose for a few breaths, or for as long as you can comfortably maintain proper form.

-- To exit the pose (choose one option):
+- To exit the pose, choose one of these options:

 - On an inhale, draw your chest forward and up, straightening your arms into Upward-Facing Dog (Urdhva Mukha Svanasana);